John Irvine Hunter: Early life and education

 Hunter was born in Bendigo, Victoria, the third son of Henry Hunter, a furniture dealer, and Isabella née Hodgson.
 At eight years of age, Hunter contracted pneumonia and was sent to recuperate with an aunt in Albury, New South Wales, where he stayed for some years afterwards.

-Hunter was educated first at Albury Public school (1906–12), and later at the academically selective Fort Street High School, Sydney, which he left with a bursary and an exhibition.
-As a medical student at the University of Sydney, despite circumstances making it necessary for him to earn money by coaching, he succeeded in winning practically all available prizes and scholarships.
+Hunter received his primary education at Albury Public school (1906–12), and later at the academically selective Fort Street High School, Sydney, which he left with a bursary and an exhibition.
+Thereafter, he read medicine at the University of Sydney, despite his poor background that forced him to earn money by coaching, he succeeded in winning practically all available prizes and scholarships.

 Hunter graduated with first-class honours in 1920.
 From 1917 to 1920, Hunter was a medical tutor at Wesley College, University of Sydney, and, from 1918 to 1920, he was a demonstrator in anatomy.

 Career and later life

 During World War I, Hunter enlisted for active service in 1917.
-He entered into camp, but in his absence his achievements had been recognized both by his fellow students and his teachers, resulting in Hunter being officially ordered to return to his studies.
+He entered into camp, but in his absence his achievements had been recognised both by his fellow students and his teachers, resulting in Hunter being officially ordered to return to his studies.

 Professorship

 In 1920, Professor Wilson, who had taken great interest in Hunter, resigned the Challis Professorship of Anatomy at Sydney, to become Regius Professor of Anatomy at the University of Cambridge.
-On his suggestion in July 1920, Hunter, aged 22, was appointed Associate Professor of Anatomy.
+On his suggestion in July 1920, Hunter, aged 22, was appointed associate professor of anatomy.
 About 12 months later, he left for Europe to pursue his studies further, and, for a year, he acted as an honorary lecturer at Cambridge.
 Before he had left Australia, Hunter had done "three important researches in utterly different fields of embryology, anthropology, and physiology.
 Hunter cleared up many of the difficulties in the interpretation of ovarian pregnancy, in the real significance of the occurrence of neanderthaloid characters in aboriginal Australians, and in analyzing the complicated factors of spinal shock following transverse section of the spinal cord".
 At Cambridge, Hunter became familiar with the methods of leading anatomical schools in Europe and made valuable contributions to the solution of problems raised by the Piltdown skull and Rhodesian remains in the British Museum.

 Hunter returned to Australia by way of the United States and Canada, where he stayed long enough to give some lectures.
 The Challis Professorship of Anatomy had, in the meantime, been kept open for him, and he was appointed to that position in December 1922, a few weeks before he reached the age of 25.